fleetdm/fleet/docs/Using-Fleet/CIS-Benchmarks.md

 - Automated: Represents recommendations for which assessment of a technical control can be fully automated and validated to a pass/fail state
 - Manual: Represents recommendations for which assessment of a technical control cannot be fully automated and requires all or some manual steps to validate that the configured state is set as expected.

 Fleet only implements "Automated" checks.
-"Manual" checks cannot be automated and/or require administrators to decide what's best for their organization's requirements.
+"Manual" checks cannot be automated as a Fleet policy.
+As such, they require administrators to implement other processes to conduct the check.

+The manual checks which are not included in Fleet are documented below.

 ## Example CIS check